La Fourche station: Platforms

 La Fourche has the particularity of having two stations located one above the other: the first is called the upper station; the second is called the lower station.

 The upper station has a platform in the direction of Asnières and Saint-Denis and a platform in the direction of Châtillon-Montrouge served only by trains from Asnières.
 It is of standard configuration with two platforms separated by the metro tracks.
-The walls are vertical and the vault is semi-elliptical, characteristic of North-South stations.
+The walls are vertical, and the vault is semi-elliptical, characteristic of North-South stations.
 The tiles and ceramics, completely redone in 2010, takes up the original decoration with advertising frames and the surrounds of the name of the station in brown color, brown geometric designs on the walls and the vault, the name inscribed in white earthenware on a blue background of a small size above the advertising frames and of a very large size between these frames, as well as the directions incorporated in the ceramic on the tunnel exits.
-The bevelled white earthenware tiles cover the walls, the vault and the tympanums.
+The bevelled white earthenware tiles cover the walls, the vault and the tunnel exits.
 The lighting is provided by two canopies and the seats, Akiko style, are yellow.

 The lower station has a single platform towards Châtillon-Montrouge served only by trains from Saint-Denis.
 Renovated 2010 at the same time as the upper station, although never having been fitted with a bodywork, it uses the same advertising frames, the same surrounds for the name of the station, the same lighting and the same seats.
 Being located under the upper station, it has a concrete ceiling, undecorated, supported by vertical walls, unique for a North-South station.
 It also has on the wall, in front of the platform, several paintings referring to North-South society.

 North of La Fourche station and heading south from Guy Môquet, the tracks on the Saint-Denis branch diverge, the northbound track ascending and joining with the tracks from Asnières - Gennevilliers just before reaching the station.
 The southbound track remains at the same level and enters the station underneath the rest of the tracks.
-Heading south from the station, the tracks from the upper level platforms descend and the southbound track from the lower level platform joins them just north of the Place de Clichy.
+Heading south from the station, the tracks from the upper-level platforms descend and the southbound track from the lower-level platform joins them just north of the Place de Clichy.